A Backyard S’mores Party

-This week I've been sharing the backyard S'mores party we threw for my sister's birthday, and today I'm going to show you how the whole soiree came together!
-We aimed for a simple yet pretty outdoor party, with little stress and preparation, because who needs that, especially on a birthday?
+I threw a backyard s’mores party for my sister’s birthday and, years later, we’re all still talking about it.
+We aimed for a simple yet pretty outdoor party, with little stress and preparation because who needs that, especially on a birthday?

-We launched our Gatherings from The Kitchn series this year to bring you party ideas that were fun and gracious, and yet always accessible in budget and details.
-This S'mores fête turned out to be our easiest party yet — with almost no cooking ahead, and just a few hours of setup.
-Want to see how we transformed the backyard and threw our S'moresgasbord for a crowd of twenty?
+We launched our Gatherings from Kitchn series a few years ago to bring you party ideas that are fun and gracious and yet always accessible in budget and details.
+This s’mores fête turned out to be our easiest party yet — with almost no cooking ahead, and just a few hours of setup.
+Want to see how we transformed the backyard and threw our S’moresgasbord for a crowd of 20?

 The Day Before